Pierson's Puppeteers: Homeworld—The Fleet of Worlds

 Puppeteers were willing to pay large sums of hush money in order to suppress even trivial details about their homeworld.
 In 2641 AD, it was discovered that the Puppeteers' homeworld had no moon, information deduced as a result of the solving of the mystery of the deaths of a crew of a ship investigating a neutron star.
 The ship, based on a General Products hull, was impervious to tidal forces but the crew were not.
 Because the Puppeteers seemingly have no experience of tides, they were unable to anticipate the deadly tidal forces.
 (As told in Niven's short story, "Neutron Star".)
 Crashlander reveals that the Puppeteers may have feigned their ignorance of tidal forces.

 The Puppeteers had to make some drastic alterations to their home system, during their history, as waste heat due to overindustrialisation was rapidly making their planet uninhabitable.
-They moved their home planet further from their sun, to lessen the effects of global warming, but overindustrialisation forced them to move five other planets closer to their world and terraform them into "farming worlds", arranging all the planets into a 'Kemplerer rosette'.
+They moved their home planet further from their sun, to lessen the effects of global warming, but overindustrialisation forced them to move five other planets closer to their world and xenoform them into "farming worlds", arranging all the planets into a 'Kemplerer rosette'.
 (Before Ringworld opens, one of the worlds has left the formation, as part of the central conflict in Niven and Edward M. Lerner's Fleet of Worlds.)

 Nessus explains some of this background to Louis Wu and the crew of the Long Shot thus:

 "I had explained," said Nessus, "that our civilization was dying in its own waste heat.
 Total conversion of energy had rid us of all waste products of civilization, save that one.
 We had no choice but to move our world outward from its primary."